oyvfoss/glacierocean-austfonna/literature/literature.md

 *Marine Geology* (https://www.sciencedirect.com/science/article/pii/S0025322711001319)

-Show detailed bathymetry from Hartogbukta - looks like
+Show detailed bathymetry from Hartogbukta - looks like there is an opening to about 100 m.

 <img src="hartog_bathy.PNG"  width="300" height="300">